Excel Date Formula (Table of Contents)

 Date Formula in Excel is very simple and easy to use.
 Let us now see how to use the Date Formula in Excel with the help of some examples.
 These examples will surely help you with a clear understanding of the function.

-Before discussing the examples of Date() function it is better to understand how Excel interprets the arguments given in the Date() function.
+Before discussing the Date() function examples, it is better to understand how Excel interprets the arguments given in the Date() function.

-Year – If we give year argument as 300 while using Date formula it will add 300 to 1900 and will give results as the 2200 years.
+Year – If we give the year argument as 300 using the Date formula, it will add 300 to 1900 and give results as the 2200 years.
 Observe the below screenshot for reference.

 Month – We already know that there are 12 months.
-In case if we give a number more than 12 it will repeat to give from January again which means if we give 14, 12+2 so the second month will be February.
+If we give a number more than 12, it will repeat to give from January again, which means the second month will be February if we give 14, 12+2.

-Date – Similarly in date, there are also 31 days for a few months and 30 days for a few months depending on the month it will calculate the number given in the date argument and return the results.
-Consider an example of February which has 28 days.
-So, if I give 30 in the date argument it should result as 2 because 28+2 will result as 30.
+Date – Similarly, there are also 31 days for a few months and 30 days for a few months depending on the month; it will calculate the number given in the date argument and return the results.
+Consider an example of February, which has 28 days.
+So, if I give 30 in the date argument, it should result in 2 because 28+2 will result in 30.

 We can use negative values also in these arguments except for the year.
-If we use a negative value in the year it will return results as #NUM! as below.
+Using a negative value in the year will return results as #NUM! as below.

-If we give negative value for the month argument, the function will reduce that number of months from that year and will return results.
-In the below example we took the year as 2019 but we gave -3 in the month argument hence it reduced 3 months from 2019 return results as the 9th month of 2018 with the same date.
+If we give a negative value for the month argument, the function will reduce that number of months from that year and will return results.
+In the below example, we took the year as 2019, but we gave -3 in the month argument; hence it reduced 3 months from 2019 return results as the 9th month of 2018 with the same date.

-The same logic will apply for day also.
+The same logic will apply to the day also.